 Group - C

-Gusciora Bill to Improve Protections for Stalking Victims Released by Assembly CommitteeLegislation Assemblyman Reed Gusciora sponsored to improve protections for stalking victims by allowing for electronic monitoring was released Thursday by an Assembly committee.
+Gusciora Bill to Improve Protections for Stalking Victims Passes Assembly(TRENTON) - Legislation Assemblyman Reed Gusciora sponsored to improve protections for stalking victims by allowing for electronic monitoring was approved by the full Assembly on Thursday.]

 The bill (A-3841) authorizes the court to order electronic monitoring of a defendant convicted of a second or subsequent offense of stalking against the same victim.

 "Once is enough, but second and subsequent violations raise serious concerns for the victim's public safety," said Gusciora (D-Mercer/Hunterdon).
 "The technology exists to provide this protection, so let's do it."

 Caride to Introduce Bill to Re-Criminalize Incest in New Jersey after New York Magazine StoryAssemblywoman Marlene Caride is introducing legislation this week to re-criminalize incest in New Jersey in light of a recent New York Magazine interview with an 18-year old woman from the Great Lakes region who plans on marrying her long-estranged father and moving to New Jersey since incest is not illegal under state law.